 - 1st grade – 2 books

 Materials are checked out for a 2-week time period.
-Students may renew their materials for another 2 weeks if they are still needed.
-Children must bring the book that they wish to renew into the library in order to renew it.
+Students may renew their materials for another week if they are still needed.

-Students are not charged overdue fines; however their borrowing privileges may be suspended or restricted until the overdue materials are returned.
+Students are not charged overdue fines; however their borrowing privileges may be restricted until the overdue materials are returned.
 If a book is lost or damaged, a replacement fee will be charged.

-Classrooms also often have the opportunity to come to the library and engage in lessons cooperatively taught by the media specialist and the classroom teacher that enrich and support classroom curriculum with library resources.
+Classrooms also have the opportunity to engage in lessons cooperatively taught by the media specialist and the classroom teacher that enrich and support classroom curriculum with library resources.